Origin and History

 Service during the War

-In April 1758, the mission of the regiment was changed and it was assigned to the expedition against Fort Duquesne under brigadier John Forbes.
-By the end of June, Forbes' army was on the march from Philadelphia, slowly progressing towards Fort Duquesne by Raystown, Shippensburg and Loyalhannon.
-In September, a detachment of the regiment took part to a raid on Fort Duquesne but the affair was mismanaged and more than 200 men of the regiment were killed when counter-ambushed by the French and their Indian allies.
-At the end of November, Forbes' army marched on the fort which was destroyed by the French before retiring.
+In April 1758, the mission of the regiment was changed and it was assigned to the expedition against Fort Duquesne (present-day Pittsburgh) under Brigadier John Forbes.
+By the end of June, Forbes' Army was on the march from Philadelphia, slowly progressing towards Fort Duquesne by Raystown, Shippensburg and Loyalhannon.
+In September, a detachment of the regiment took part in a raid on Fort Duquesne but the affair was mismanaged and more than 200 men of the regiment were killed when counter-ambushed by the French and their Indian allies.
+At the end of November, Forbes' Army marched on the fort which was destroyed by the French before retiring.

-By the end of June 1759, the regiment had joined the British army, assembling under the command of lord Jeffrey Amherst, at the head of Lake Saint-Sacrement (today Lake George) for the planned expedition against Carillon (today Ticonderoga).
+By the end of June 1759, the regiment had joined the British army, assembling under the command of Lord Jeffrey Amherst, at the head of Lake Saint-Sacrement (present-day Lake George) for the planned expedition against Carillon (present-day Ticonderoga).
 On Saturday July 21, after a long delay, the regiment finally embarked aboard the flotilla which set sail over Lake Saint-Sacrement and reached the Narrows at the outlet of the lake before nightfall.
 At daybreak on Sunday July 22, the British force disembarked, occupied the heights, and then advanced to the line of entrenchment of Carillon.
 On the night of July 23, most of the French force retired down Lake Champlain, leaving only 400 men to defend the place as long as possible.
-At 11:00 PM on July 26, the French, who had abandoned the fort, blew one of its bastion to atoms.
-On August 1, the British force also took possession of a destroyed Fort Saint-Frédéric (today Crown Point) which had been abandoned by its French garrison.
-The British force then spent months rebuilding the 2 forts and adding some outworks while vessels were being built to take command of Lake Champlain.
+At 11:00 p.m. on July 26, the French, who had abandoned the fort, blew one of its bastion to atoms.
+On August 1, the British force also took possession of a destroyed Fort Saint-Frédéric (present-day Crown Point) which had been abandoned by its French garrison.
+The British force then spent months rebuilding the two forts and adding some outworks while vessels were being built to take command of Lake Champlain.
 It was not until October 11 that the British troops re-embarked aboard their flotilla.
 On October 18, due to bad weather, Amherst resolved to cancel out the expedition and to retreat to Crown Point.